 The data that automatically comes up in your dashboard, however, doesn’t always mean what you think.

-For example, you might see that you’ve earned thousands of clicks on a blog article and automatically assume that it’s your top-performing post, but would you still consider it a top-performing article if the bounce rate was incredibly high and people only spent an average of five seconds on the page?
+For example, you might see that you’ve earned thousands of clicks on a blog article and automatically assume that it’s your top-performing post.
+But would you still consider it a top-performing article if it had an incredibly high bounce rate and people only spent an average of five seconds on the page?

 Whether you’re running ads on Facebook, Google, LinkedIn or anywhere else online, it’s essential to know the metrics that determine whether a campaign is a success or failure.
 Use the wrong data and you risk pouring money into ineffective ads.

 Let’s say you’ve been running two ad campaigns for over a month — one running at $3.50 cost per click (CPC) and the other at $1.
 You check in on them daily and are growing to favor the $1 CPC ad for obvious reasons; you’re spending less than a third of the money on clicks for this campaign.

 A month has passed with these same consistent results, so you stop the more costly ad.
 The next day, you notice that something horrifying has happened: Your sales came to a screeching halt.
 This can’t be possible, right?
 Unless you were looking at the wrong marketing data to begin with.

 Once the initial shock of halted sales wears off, you pull up all the numbers to compare the two ad sets in depth.
 Here’s what you find:

 The seemingly more expensive ad was actually bringing in more leads — at nearly half the cost per lead.
 So you decide to dig deeper.
 Did they turn into customers?

 Come to find out, the $3.50 CPC ad not only brought in a higher number of quality leads, but it also converted those leads into much higher-paying customers than the $1 ad, resulting in more revenue coming from the ad you’d once pinned as a failure.